sparkfun/hacker-application/etc/content.md

 ###### Where do you get your news?
 > `https://news.ycombinator.com/`, `http://www.washingtonpost.com/business/technology`
 > `http://www.reddit.com/r/technology`, `http://techcrunch.com/`
-> I'm sure you don't want all my bookmarks/pulse list.
+> I'm pretty sure you don't want all my bookmarks/pulse list.

 ###### What else occupies your time?
 > `http://www.reddit.com/r/worldnews` && `aljazeera.com` (not the new american subdomain)
 > && The audible history section.
 I love audio-books and can't get enough info about
-> Historical military assessments and planning.
+> historical military assessments and planning.

 ###### The worldly developer is in touch with some form of culture...
 > Even though sometimes it seems like my culture is a computer screen (hahaha).